EthenStrine/government/index.md

 31. American revolutionary leaders were deeply influenced by whose writing?
     1. John Locke

-What powers belong to both the national and the state governments?
+32. What powers belong to both the national and the state governments?

-What stops a filibuster?
+33. What stops a filibuster?

-Who is the commander in chief of the United States armed forces?
+34. Who is the commander in chief of the United States armed forces?

-Which case gave the Supreme Court the power of judicial review?
+35. Which case gave the Supreme Court the power of judicial review?

-What is a bureaucracy?
+36. What is a bureaucracy?

-What are cabinet departments?
+37. What are cabinet departments?

-What did the spoils system do?
+38. What did the spoils system do?

-What is the opinion of the Court called when all Supreme Court justices agree to it?
+39. What is the opinion of the Court called when all Supreme Court justices agree to it?

-The 4 freedoms include what?
+40. The 4 freedoms include what?

-Which of these practices has the Supreme Court judged to be constitutional?
+40. Which of these practices has the Supreme Court judged to be constitutional?

-In Schenck v.
+1. In Schenck v.
 United States (1919), the Supreme Court ruled that the government could limit speech under what special circumstances?

-In United States v.
+1. In United States v.
 Lopez (1995), the court said that Congress could not ban firearms in schools because ________.

-According to the Fifth Amendment, when can an accused criminal be forced to testify against him or herself?
+1. According to the Fifth Amendment, when can an accused criminal be forced to testify against him or herself?

-When can illegally obtained evidence be used?
+1. When can illegally obtained evidence be used?

-What does incorporation mean?
+1. What does incorporation mean?

-Government is defined as:
+1. Government is defined as:

-Which of the following is the best description of federalism?
+1. Which of the following is the best description of federalism?

-What powers are reserved to the states?
+1. What powers are reserved to the states?

-The main responsibility for resolving conflicts between the states and the federal government lies with which of the following?
+1. The main responsibility for resolving conflicts between the states and the federal government lies with which of the following?

 ## Amendments
-Tell me what they all are: 1, 2, 3, 5, 7, 8, 10,13, 14, 16, 18, 19, 20, 21, 24, 25, 26, 27
+Tell me what they all are: 1, 2, 3, 5, 7, 8, 10, 13, 14, 16, 18, 19, 20, 21, 24, 25, 26, 27

+Article 6: (**Supremecy Clause**) The constitution is power

-Define:
+## Define:

 Plessy v.
 Ferguson